 As for the ride, well, it's superb!
 Fast, light and compliant, it's everything I was hoping for.
 The main thing is the geometry, the bent TT just looks and feels right, being fairly short it suits me really well.
 The Med Juice is a 29er which suits shorter people really well.
 Here are some pics of the finished product.
 I am very proud of it and it only weighs 19.5 lbs and climbs like a bloody rocket! --BV [Ed:To be fair BV had some issues with his brake line guides and our inclusion of canti bosses, but this is what he says of his ride]

 "I was a little apprehensive about going back to a hardtail from a fully, but I decided to jump on in anyway.
 Sure it rides a bit rougher, but the larger wheels and the resilient steel frame make up close to half the difference between my full and my old 26er aluminum hardtail.
 This bike really does ride and handle nicely.
 The things I heard about 29ers being slow through the corners is completely wrong.
 This thing rails.
 The larger tire contact patch has something to do with it too, since more knobs are able to dig into the soil.
 I also really like the geometry.
 This bike has a bit shorter top tube than other 29er frames.
 For me, that is exactly what I need.
 Thanks to heredity, I have inherited my father's messed up spine.
 I need to sit more upright, and the Soma allows that.
 A more upright stance is also much less critical to climbing than on a 26er.
 The bigger wheels make the bike less prone to lifting the front end on a climb. --ATX

-Soma Juice Review on Cool Biking Zone
+Soma Juice Review from Cool Biking Zone